 If you have additional questions or would like to conduct your own research on the laws in your state, check out of the links below.
 Remember, state laws are always subject to change through the passage of new legislation and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Criminal laws aren't always particularly easy to understand, even for the most educated among us.
 While you can conduct your own research, it is always a good idea to speak with a criminal defense attorney in your jurisdiction if you are charged with a crime -- especially if your situation involves custodial interrogation.
-Start now with a free case review at no obligation.
+Start now and find an experienced criminal defense lawyer near you.